darwintantuco/notes/src/content/javascript/iife.md

 date: '2021-03-27'
 ---

-way to execute functions immediately, as soon as they are created.
+- way to execute functions immediately, as soon as they are created

-doesn't pollute global scope
+- doesn't pollute global scope

 ```javascript
 ;(function (name) {